 From Rose Valley we walked a kilometer to Cavusin.
 Unless you’ve studied Turkish, you’d never guess Cavusin is pronounced sha-vou-SHIN.

 Cavusin was once a Greek village.
 I don’t know when it stopped being inhabited by Greeks nor whether their absence was due to the Turkish government relocating the people because erosion and harsh weather made their rock-hewn homes unsafe, as the Turks maintain, or whether the residents were forced to leave, a tragedy that befell many Greeks in Turkey in the early 20th century.
-I suspect the village had a Greek name when Greeks lived there because this is the case
+I suspect the village had a Greek name when Greeks lived there because this

 other Greek towns in Cappadocia that were depleted of Greek families during the 1920s “population exchange,” and now bear Turkish names.